fpgasystems/sgrt/README.md

   Systems Group RunTime
 </h1>

-**SGRT (Systems Group RunTime)** is the RunTime software developed specifically for ETHZ-[HACC](https://github.com/fpgasystems/hacc) servers.
+**SGRT (Systems Group RunTime)** is a RunTime software developed specifically for ETHZ-[HACC](https://github.com/fpgasystems/hacc) servers.
 It consists of a command-line interpreter (CLI) and an API.
 The [CLI](./cli/manual.md#cli) enables you to easily set up your infrastructure and configure devices using a straightforward device index.
 Meanwhile, the [API](./api/manual.md) streamlines the development process of your accelerated applications, allowing you to concentrate on what truly matters.

 ## Sections
 * [API](./api/manual.md#api)